Frequenty Asked Questions

 How long do the batteries last?

-Typically, in a simple shed monitoring application where the Cube is using the PIR to detect an intruder, sending one or two alerts a week will give 10+ months.
-Using Bluetooth to check every minute to see if a gate has been opened will give 3 months battery life.
+Typically, in a simple shed monitoring application where the Cube is using the PIR to detect an intruder, sending five alerts a day will give 2 months.

 What batteries are used and where do I get them?